oktadev/okta-blog/_source/_posts/2020-10-14-spring-security-saml-database-authentication.md

 * **I'm an Okta customer adding an internal app**
 * **This is an internal app that we have created**

-{% img blog/spring-security-saml-db-auth/okta-support-questions.png alt:"Specify your app's use case" width:"800" %}{: .center-image }
+{% img blog/spring-security-saml-db-auth/okta-support-questions.png alt:"Specify your app's use case" width:"731" %}{: .center-image }

 Then, click **Finish**.

 **Step 5:** Navigate to **Assignments** > **Assign to People**.

-{% img blog/spring-security-saml-db-auth/assign-to-people.png alt:"Navigate to Assign To People" width:"800" %}{: .center-image }

 **Step 6:** Assign to your account with the custom username `samluser@oktaauth.com`.

-{% img blog/spring-security-saml-db-auth/assign-username.png alt:"Assign your application to yourself, with the custom username provided" width:"800" %}{: .center-image }
+{% img blog/spring-security-saml-db-auth/assign-username.png alt:"Assign your application to yourself, with the custom username provided" width:"688" %}{: .center-image }

 **Step 7:** Navigate to **Sign On** and copy the following values to your `/src/main/resources/application.properties` file:

 * `saml.metadataUrl` — Right-click and copy the URL from the **Identity Provider metadata** link below the **View Setup Instructions** button.

-{% img blog/spring-security-saml-db-auth/saml-app-settings.png alt:"Copy the value for Identity Provider Issuer" width:"800" %}{: .center-image }
+{% img blog/spring-security-saml-db-auth/saml-app-settings.png alt:"Copy the value for Identity Provider Issuer" width:"746" %}{: .center-image }

 * `saml.idp` — Click the **View Setup Instructions** button and copy the value in **(2) Identity Provider Issuer**.